kahinimehta/SocialRecognitionTask/script.md

 Click on the slider, then SUBMIT."

 **What to say:**
 "Read these instructions carefully.
-You'll need to remember which images belong in each collection.
-Use the slider to rate each image - OLD means it belongs, NEW means it doesn't.
+You'll need to remember which photos belong in each collection.
+These will be more complex images -- like animals, objects, etc. Use the slider to rate each image - OLD means it belongs, NEW means it doesn't.
 Click on the slider line to set your rating, then click SUBMIT."

 ---